NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Alternatively, it can be the test set used when evaluating the monitored model before deploying it to production.
 The reference dataset **cannot** be the training set used to fit the model.

+The *reference* dataset contains observations for which target values are available, hence the model performance can be *calculated* for this set.
+The occurrence of drift - or the lack hereof - is known and validated.

+..
+    TODO: a -brief- explanation of why the ref dataset can't be the training set

 Analysis Period
 ^^^^^^^^^^^^^^^^^^^

-The analysis partition is where NannyML analyzes the data drift and performance characteristics of the monitored model and compares them to the reference partition.
+The analysis period is where NannyML analyzes the data drift and performance characteristics of the monitored model and compares them to the reference period.
-The analysis partition will usually consist of the latest production data up to a desired point in the past, which should be after the point where the reference partition ends.
+The analysis period will usually consist of the latest production data up to a desired point in the past, which should be after the point where the reference period ends.
-The analysis partition is not required to have ground truth and associated performance results available.
+The analysis period is not required to have targets and associated performance results available.

-NannyML when performing drift analysis compares each :term:`Data Chunk` of the analysis partition with the reference data.
-NannyML will flag any meaningful changes data distributions as data drift.
+When performing drift analysis NannyML compares each :term:`Data Chunk` of the analysis period with the reference data.
+NannyML will flag any meaningful changes to data distributions as data drift.

+The *analysis* data does not contain any target values, so performance can only be *estimated* for it.

 Meeting data requirements